 The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015

 Landlords of rented property are required to have an Energy Performance Certificate (EPC) in place which details on a scale from A to G the energy efficiency of a dwelling and provides useful information on likely fuel consumption costs.

-The Housing Standards Department have powers to prohibit the letting of sub-standard properties which achieve only an F or G rating.
-Such properties waste energy and impose unnecessary costs on tenants and the wider economy.
+Properties with poor energy efficiency waste energy and impose unnecessary costs on tenants and the wider economy.
 In addition, these properties contribute to avoidable greenhouse gas emissions.

 As part of this legislation, the department has also been given a range of enforcement powers which allow us to issue a Financial Penalty on any landlord that is found to have breached these regulations.
 Further information on these penalties can be found on the Councils 'About Housing Standards' page, within a document entitled Locally Adopted Charges.